oci-playground/freebsd-podman-testing/README.md

 A more complex example is available on this repository:
 [https://codeberg.org/Honeyguide/micropod-sampler](https://codeberg.org/Honeyguide/micropod-sampler)
-This Ansible playbook will deploy a scaled-down example of a datacenter environment with container orchestration tools using Freebsd container images.
+This Ansible playbook will deploy a scaled-down example of a datacenter environment with container orchestration tools using FreeBSD container images.
 It will configure a single server with Podman and then build containers for Consul, Nomad, traefik-consul, Minio, and Nginx.
 It will run them with a sample environment.
 Please note that this repository has roles that can be either used or taken as inspiration to write additional roles.

 ## Who can get involved?
 We welcome anyone to try Podman on FreeBSD.
 You will need to be comfortable using experimental software and be able to supply your own infrastructure.